jemmott/dsc-96-fa18/README.md

 I will read what you wrote and give a quick response (possibly up to a week later).
 I may bring up what you write to me in class unless you explicitly ask me in that email not to.

 ### Schedule
-Details about assignments and reading are on github.
+Details about assignments and reading are inside the weekly folders on github.

 Week | Section | Topic
 --- | --- | ---